-16 Alcohol and Substance Misuse
+16 Alcohol, Smoking and Substance Misuse

 - 16.1 Staff are expected to arrive at work fit to carry out their job and to be able to perform their duties safely without any limitations due to the use or after effects of alcohol or drugs.
-In this policy drug use includes the use of controlled drugs, psychoactive (or mindaltering) substances formerly known as "legal highs", and the misuse of prescribed or over-thecounter medication. - 16.2 Alcohol and drug-related problems may develop for a variety of reasons and over a considerable period of time.
+In this policy drug use includes the use of controlled drugs, psychoactive (or mindaltering) substances formerly known as "legal highs", and the misuse of prescribed or over-the-counter medication. - 16.2 Employees are not allowed to drink alcohol during the normal working day, at lunchtime or on other official breaks.
+Drinking alcohol while at work or working under the influence of alcohol may be considered serious misconduct. - 16.3 Alcohol and drug-related problems may develop for a variety of reasons and over a considerable period of time.
 Therefore [school/academy/Trust] will seek, where appropriate, to treat these problems in a similar way to other health issues.
 Support may be provided at this point, in order to aid a full recovery, allowing a return to work/effective performance and the full range of duties.